Frequently asked questions

 status shortly after their interview, and others will be notified at the end of

-the interview process, which likely occur sometime in March.
+the interview process, which will likely occur sometime in December or January.

-For the fall 2013 class, there were 600 applicants for 25 seats in the program.
-Those accepted had an average GPA of 3.6, an average science course GPA of 3.6, and an average of 83 credits in science courses.
-The average age is 28.
+For the 2015 class, there were close to 1000 applicants for 50 seats in the program.
+Those accepted had an average GPA of 3.5, an average science course GPA of 3.5, and an average of 85 credits in science courses.
+The average age is 25.

 qualified applicants will be wait-listed in the event that positions in the